didicodes/javascript-dev-bookmarks/README.md

 Over the last year, developers from different parts of the world have published a lot of articles about various JavaScript topics on their Hashnode powered blogs.
 So, I decided to curate the most interesting ones and actively maintain it.

 > For more context, [Hashnode](https://hashnode.com/) is a platform for developers to start a personal blog on their own domain for free.
 If you have written an article about JavaScript on your Hashnode blog, **please submit a pull request with your link**.
-If you don't, you can [sign up and get started](https://hashnode.com/) in < 2 minutes.
+If you don't, you can [sign up and get started](https://hashnode.com/) in < 2 minutes :rocket:.

-Let's connect on [Twitter](https://twitter.com/Didicodes) and [Hashnode](https://hashnode.com/@didicodes) :rocket:.

 ## Table of Contents